Naturally resonant two-mediator model of self-interacting dark matter with decoupled relic abundance: UV motivation from a composite SU(3) theory

 \subsection{Mass scaling relations from compositeness}

-In the confining gauge theory, the masses of the composite "hadron" states are all proportional to the single confinement scale $\Lambda_H$.
-The precise proportionality constants are non-perturbative quantities.
-We estimated them using NDA and the results from the lattice QCD. \begin{itemize} \item \textbf{Baryon mass ($m_\chi$):} The mass of the lightest three-quark state is scaled as \cite{Manohar1983}:
+At a confinement scale $\Lambda_H \approx 2.5$~TeV, the theory forms composite "dark hadron" states whose masses are proportional to $\Lambda_H$.
+We identified the particles of our EFT with the following states: \begin{itemize} \item \textbf{Baryon mass ($m_\chi$):} The mass of the lightest three-quark state is estimated via NDA~\cite{Manohar1983}: